Skip to content

 Implementation

-Templates live in src/dazzle/ui/templates/.
-HTMX is loaded from CDN or vendored into src/dazzle/ui/static/.
-FastAPI route handlers in src/dazzle/back/ return TemplateResponse objects backed by Jinja2.
+Templates live in src/dazzle/page/templates/.
+HTMX is loaded from CDN or vendored into src/dazzle/page/static/.
+FastAPI route handlers in src/dazzle/http/ return TemplateResponse objects backed by Jinja2.